Rakshitachouraddi/Development-of-AI-Powered-Loan-Eligibility-Advisory-System-/README.md

 # Run the server (this will also train the AI model)
 python -m uvicorn app.main:app --reload
-Frontend Setup:

 # Open a NEW terminal and navigate to the frontend folder
 cd web_frontend

 # Start the simple web server on port 8001
 python -m http.server 8001

-Open your browser and go to http://localhost:8001.